Enter your email address below and subscribe to our newsletter

 Instructions

-Prepare the ingredients by roughly chopping the garlic cloves, and slicing the onion.
-Cut the beef salami into thin strips.
-Chiffonade the pre-washed sage leaves.
+Prepare the ingredients by roughly chopping the garlic cloves and slicing the onion.
+Cut the beef salami into thin strips and chiffonade the pre-washed sage leaves.

-Add the oyster sauce and mix the ingredients well.
-The sauce will have a rich, golden pink hue.
-This indicates that the Rose pasta sauce is almost ready.
-Let it simmer for one to two minutes more to ensure perfect flavors.
+Add the oyster sauce and mix the ingredients thoroughly.
+The sauce should take on a rich, golden-pink hue, which indicates that the Rose pasta sauce is nearly ready.
+Let it simmer for an additional one to two minutes to perfect the flavors.

 Taste the sauce to check the salt levels.
-Usually, any form of salami and butter already contains a certain amount of sodium.
-Adding more salt to oyster sauce is probably unnecessary; however, check to see that the desired sodium levels have been reached.
+Since salami and butter typically contain sodium, it’s likely that adding extra salt to the oyster sauce is unnecessary.
+However, be sure to verify that the desired sodium level has been achieved.

-The Rose sauce needs to be continuously stirred at one-minute intervals.
-Mix the Rose sauce with the pasta and serve!
-Sprinkle some grated Grana Padano cheese on top, along with a pinch of gochugaru.
+The Rose sauce should be stirred continuously at one-minute intervals.
+After that, mix the Rose sauce with the pasta and serve.
+Top with grated Grana Padano cheese and a pinch of gochugaru.

-You can serve pink sauce pasta with Garlic bread.
+You can serve this pasta with Garlic bread.
 In fact, it’s perfect to dip into the Rose sauce.
 Crunchy croutons can add texture.
 Also, try these recipes next: Creamy Sun-Dried Tomatoes Pasta and Spaghetti Aglio Pasta.

 Expert tips

-Freshly chopped herbs, such as basil or parsley, add a herbaceous flavour.
-For a seafood flavour, add cooked shrimp, prawns, or lobster.
-You can also add slices of rib-eye steak cooked in a generous amount of butter and rosemary.
-Italian sausage will make this dish sing; there are plenty of other good options at the supermarket.
-You can use different pasta shapes, such as orecchiette, fusilli, or farfalle.
+Freshly chopped herbs, like basil or parsley, will add a delightful herbaceous flavor.
+For a seafood twist, consider incorporating cooked shrimp, prawns, or lobster.
+Alternatively, slices of rib-eye steak cooked in a generous amount of butter and rosemary can elevate the dish.
+Italian sausage also complements the flavors beautifully, and there are plenty of good choices available at the supermarket.
+Feel free to experiment with different pasta shapes, such as orecchiette, fusilli, or farfalle.

 How to Store Creamy Rose Pasta?

-Store the leftovers in an airtight container for three to four days.
-For more extended storage, store in an airtight container for two to three months.
-If you are reheating the pasta on the stove or microwave, add a splash of cream or pasta water to restore the sauce’s consistency.
-It is essential to reheat the pasta gently on the stove and to watch it carefully, as it will heat up quickly.
+Store any leftovers in an airtight container for three to four days.
+For longer-term storage, you can keep it in an airtight container for 2 to 3 months.
+When reheating, whether on the stove or in the microwave, add a splash of cream or pasta water to restore the sauce’s consistency.
+Be sure to reheat the pasta gently on the stove and monitor it closely, as it can heat up quickly.

 Creamy Rosé Pasta